jgoizueta/nio/README.txt

   fmt.prec!
 3

-Note that we had to make a duplicate of the default format in order to modifify it or we would have got an error
+Note that we had to make a duplicate of the default format in order to modify it or we would have got an error
 (if you want to modify the default format you have to assign to it).

-Now we can simplify this a little passing a block to Fmt.default:
+Now we can simplify this a little by passing a block to Fmt.default:

   fmt = Fmt.default { |f|
     f.sep! ','